 If you are driving a 4WD vehicle then all the power is sent to the drive shafts to the differentials through the transfer case.
 Without a transfer case, you will not be able to drive the vehicle since the power is split 50/50 to the front and rear drive shafts and in 4WD or 4H mode.
-Alternatively 100% of the vehicle power is transferred to the rear drive shaft and differential from the transfer case when 2H mode is selected.
+Alternatively, 100% of the vehicle power is transferred to the rear drive shaft and differential from the transfer case when 2H mode is selected.
 Hence, without a transfer case, a traditional 4WD vehicle cannot drive.

 This is not always possible since AWD does not function the same as a FWD – READ more about AWD vs 4WD here.
-IT also depends on your AWD transfer case, however, you cannot disable an axle on a AWD vehicle.
-If you disconnect drive shaft to the rear axle the car will not move.
+It also depends on your AWD transfer case, however, you cannot disable an axle on an AWD vehicle.
+If you disconnect the drive shaft to the rear axle the car will not move.
 That is because the center diff cannot transfer 100% of the power to the front drive shaft, so it will move until the viscous coupling loses all ability to resist shear.
 This will happen in a matter of seconds.

-Also, if you remove the rear or front drive shaft from the transfer case you will lose transfer case oil.
-IF you do get the vehicle to drive, depending on what AWD setup you have, you might also experience violent vibrations coming from your drive train after a certain speed since the system is not balanced anymore.
+Also, if you remove the rear or front drive shaft from the transfer case you will lose the transfer case oil.
+If you do get the vehicle to drive, depending on what AWD setup you have, you might also experience violent vibrations coming from your drive train after a certain speed since the system is not balanced anymore.